artbyrab/composy/README.md

 * Simple PHP composer template package.
 * PHP unit testing works out of the box
 * PHP CS Fixer code checker works out of the box
+* PHP compatability checker works out of the box
 * Example README.md file stored in the README-template.md
 * Example folder which you can open in a browser and see the autoloading working